One North LaSalle St., Suite 1955, Chicago, IL 60602foundation@altrusa.org 1-312-427-4410

 There are two funding cycles each fiscal year: Cycle One (deadline is September 15) and Cycle Two (deadline is March 15).

-Grant applications must be submitted electronically to foundation@altrusa.org.Please do not mail grant applications to the Chicago office.
+Grant applications must be typed and submitted electronically to foundation@altrusa.org.Please do not mail grant applications to the Chicago office.
+Follow up reports must be submitted one year after funds are received.

 Please contact foundation@altrusa.org with any questions.
 You may request the applications in Microsoft Word format, if needed.